|Subject||Red Blotch Disease|

 Description: A DNA virus associated with grapevine red blotch is widespread in California vineyards.

 Al Rwahnih, M., Dave, A., Anderson, M., Uyemoto, J. K., and Sudarshana, M. R. 2012.
 Association of a Circular DNA Virus in Grapevines Affected by Red Blotch Disease in California.
 Proceedings of the 17th Congress of the International Council for the Study of Virus and Virus-like Diseases of the Grapevine (ICVG), Davis, California, USA, October 7-14, 2012, 104-105.
-View the Article
+Article">View the Article

 Maher Al Rwahnih, Ashita Dave, Mike Anderson, Adib Rowhani, Jerry K. Uyemoto, and Mysore Sudarshanna.
 2013.
 Association of a DNA virus with Grapevines affected by Red Blotch disease in California.
 Phytopathology.
 View the Article